KenKundert/quantiphy/README.rst

 both very large and very small quantities in a form that is both easy to read and write.
-While generally better for humans, no general programming language provides direct support for reading or writing quantities with SI scale factors, making it difficult to write software that communicates effectively with humans.
-*QuantiPhy* addresses this deficiency, making it natural and simple to both input and output physical quantities.
+While generally better for humans, no general programming language provides direct support for reading or writing quantities with SI scale factors, making it difficult to write numerical software that communicates effectively with people.  *QuantiPhy* addresses this deficiency, making it natural and simple to both input and output physical quantities.

 Features